 - Altered sexual behaviors

-Ruling out tumors, seizures, PANS/PANDAS, and other physical and mental health issues is important in diagnosing AE.
-Testing often involves nuclear imaging such as an MRI, blood work, and a spinal tap.
+Ruling out tumors, seizures, PANS/PANDAS, and other physical and mental health issues are important in diagnosing AE.
+Testing often involves nuclear imaging, such as an MRI, blood work, and a spinal tap.

 The three clinical conditions have overlapping symptoms and comorbid conditions.
-Studies show that the patients and their family also have a high rate of medical issues and illnesses, including frequent and chronic infections, allergies, frequent sore throats, ear infections, headaches, chemical sensitivity, urinary frequency, and a long list of other issues.
+Studies show that patients and their families also have a high rate of medical issues and illnesses, including frequent and chronic infections, allergies, frequent sore throats, ear infections, headaches, chemical sensitivity, urinary frequency, and many other issues (Calaprice et al., 2017).

-According to the same research studies, common developmental diagnosis of those with acute-onset neuropsychiatric syndrome include:
+According to the same research studies, common developmental diagnoses of those with acute-onset neuropsychiatric syndrome include:

 - Sensory Integration Disorder